-Free Shed blueprints 8×12 for building a 8 x 12 wooden shed with step-by-step instructions.
+Here are some 8×12 shed blueprints for building a wooden shed with step-by-step instructions.
 This shed has a simple gable roof, double doors, side and rear windows for natural lighting, full-height walls and doors, sample room for storing large items or creating a comfortable work space and an optional wood ramp helps in moving lawn mowers and other heavy equipment.

-8×12 Shed blueprints – Floor Framing & Rafter Template
+Diagrams For Framing The Shed Floor & Rafter Template

 The shed’s simple construction makes it especially adaptable for different uses.

-For example, you can easily frame in additional windows to to the shed blueprints 8×12 (or take a look at shed blueprints 12×16) and use the shed as a workshop or potting shed—or omit all of the windows and devote the space entirely to secure storage.
+For example, you can easily frame in additional windows (or take a look at shed blueprints 12×16) and use the shed as a workshop or potting shed—or omit all of the windows and devote the space entirely to secure storage.

 The finish materials for the basic storage shed also are true to its name: asphalt roof shingles, plywood siding, and simple trim details are appropriately practical for this classic outbuilding design.
-You can purchase prehung doors or build your own using the shed blueprints 8×12.
+You can purchase prehung doors or build your own using the 8×12 shed blueprints.

 8×12 Shed Blueprints – Step By Step Building Instructions

 - Excavate the building site and add a 4″ layer of compatible gravel.
 If desired, add an extension to the base for the optional wood ramp.
 Tamp the gravel thoroughly, making sure it is flat and level.

 - Cut three 4 × 4 treated timber skids at 144″.
 Arrange and level the skids on the gravel bed, following the shed blueprints 8×12 FLOOR FRAMING PLAN.